Windows OS Hub

 Contents:

-• WLAN Switching Options in the BIOS/UEFI
+• WLAN Switching Options in BIOS/UEFI

-WLAN Switching Options in the BIOS/UEFI
+WLAN Switching Options in BIOS/UEFI

 Restart your computer to enter the UEFI/BIOS settings, then find and enable the LAN/WLAN Switching option (on HP devices) or Wireless Radio Control (on Dell devices).